International relations since 1989: War on terror

 The war on terror and War in Afghanistan began after the September 11 attacks in 2001.
 The International Criminal Court was formed in 2002.
 In 2003, a United States-led coalition invaded Iraq, and the Iraq War led to the end of Saddam Hussein's rule as Iraqi President and the Ba'ath Party in Iraq.
 Al-Qaeda and affiliated Islamist militant groups performed terrorist acts throughout the decade.
 The Second Congo War, the deadliest conflict since World War II, ended in July 2003.
 Further wars that ended included the Algerian Civil War, the Angolan Civil War, the Sierra Leone Civil War, the Second Liberian Civil War, the Nepalese Civil War, and the Sri Lankan Civil War.
-Wars that began included the conflict in the Niger Delta, the Houthi insurgency in Yemen, and the Mexican Drug War.
+Wars that began included the conflict in the Niger Delta, the Houthi insurgency in Yemen, and the Mexican drug war.

 Climate change

 Climate change and global warming became common concerns in the 2000s.
 Prediction tools made significant progress during the decade.
 Since the 1990s, research into historical and modern climate change has expanded rapidly.
 Measurement networks such as the Global Ocean Observing System, Integrated Carbon Observation System, and NASA's Earth Observing System now enable monitoring of the causes and effects of ongoing change.
-Research has also broadened, linking many fields such as Earth sciences, behavioral sciences, economics, and security.
+Research has also broadened, linking many fields such as Earth sciences, behavioral sciences, economics, and climate security.
 UN-sponsored organizations such as the IPCC gained influence, and studies such as the Stern report influenced public support for paying the political and economic costs of countering climate change.
 The global temperature kept climbing during the decade.
 In December 2009, the World Meteorological Organization (WMO) announced that the 2000s may have been the warmest decade since records began in 1850, with four of the five warmest years since 1850 having occurred in this decade.
 The WMO's findings were later echoed by the NASA and the NOAA.